tddyer/mypy-finance-manager/README.md

 A python script aimed at making the process of managing finances simple.
-The script parses gmail inboxes using Python's gmail API to find deposit alerts and then generates a pie chart showing your personalized budget breakdown which is saved to a desired location for future use.
+The script parses gmail inboxes using Python's gmail API to find deposit alerts and then generates a pie chart showing your personalized budget breakdown which is saved to a desired file location for future reference.

 ## Usage